bubbletroubles/PowerStig/GettingStarted.md

 ```

 Since PowerSTIG provides a wide range of composite DSC resources, we must ensure that all the DSC resources that do the actual work are installed.
-This makes the download a little bigger, but alos simpler becasue you will always have everythign you need, in theory.
+This makes the download a little bigger, but also simpler because you will always have everything you need, in theory.
 Once PowerShell has installed everything, you are ready to begin.
 You can grab one of the examples from the composite resource links to the right and run it to compile your first STIG'd MOF.
 Once you have a compiled MOF, you can start an initial audit on a server or workstation.